-FOR 439 TIMBER SALE ADMINISTRATION (3) Practical aspects of the logistical, environmental, managerial, and regulatory oversight of
+FOR 439 TIMBER SALE ADMINISTRATION (3) Practical aspects of the logistical, environmental, managerial, and regulatory oversight of active and retired timber sales.
+Prerequisite: (FOR 203 or FORT 150) and (FOR 266 or (FORT 105 and FORT 110))

 FOR 440 FOREST AND CONSERVATION ECONOMICS (3) The role and application of economics and finance to forest resource conservation and management.
-Prerequisite: AGBM 101 or ECON 102 or ECON 104

-FOR 450W HUMAN DIMENSIONS OF NATURAL RESOURCES (3) Addresses human needs and desires, from individuals to nations, for social, ecological, and economic benefits derived from natural resource decisions.
+Prerequisite: AGBM 101 or ECON 102 or ECON 104 FOR 450W HUMAN DIMENSIONS OF NATURAL RESOURCES (3) Addresses human needs and desires, from individuals to nations, for social, ecological, and economic benefits derived from natural resource decisions.
 Prerequisite: 6 credits of social and behavioral sciences